PQCA/documentation/docs/contributing/how-to-contribute.md

 ## The Commit Process

-Pq-code-package is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+pqca is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 When contributing code, please follow these guidelines:

 * Fork the repository and make your changes in a feature branch
 * Include unit and integration tests for any new features and updates to existing tests